HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1194-DT-WAST1.ANS

-This ANSI art screen by Diamond Traveler, from area code 418, is a prime example of a “scroller”—an ANSI piece extending beyond the standard 50 lines.
-While any BBS could display such a digital tapestry, creating one was no small feat in the days before the widespread adoption of ACiD’s ACiDDraw editor.
-Artists had to manually stitch together 25- or 50-line segments, hoping they aligned seamlessly.
+This ANSI art screen by Diamond Traveler, from area code 418, is a prime example of a “scroller”—an ANSI piece extending beyond the standard 25 lines.
+While any BBS could display such a digital tapestry, creating one was no small feat in the days before the widespread adoption of ACiD’s ACiDDraw editor, when artists had to manually stitch together 25- or 50-line segments, carefully created to have their borders match up seamlessly.

 mist1194-MA-SL1.ANS